Blamak/cart/README.md

-# 🚀 How to Run the Spring Boot Application
+# 🚀 How to Run this Spring Boot Application

 This guide explains how to execute the application **from Maven** 🛠️ and **using Docker** 🐳.